Tag: citizenship

 You can apply for yourself, your spouse, and any unmarried children under 21.
 For students and aged parents, a Singapore citizen family member must act as the sponsor.

-If you’re applying for yourself, your spouse, or your children and want to ensure a smooth process, consider our guide to top-rated lawyers in Singapore to find expert help tailored to your specific needs.
+If you are applying for yourself, your spouse, or your children and want to ensure a smooth process, you may wish to review when legal guidance may be relevant for citizenship or PR matters.

 b) Gather Required Documents